Monitoring Dehydration in Older People

 - Severe headache

-If you are caring for an older relative or friend at home, there are a number of ways that you can help during these hotter months.
+If you are caring for an older relative or friend at home, there are a number of ways that you can help keep them hydrated during the hotter months.

 - Have drinks readily available